 Chronic pain is an extremely common condition in America today that affects millions of adults every year.
 However, traditional medicine has limited means to address chronic pain, and many medications prescribed for chronic pain can be dangerous and addictive.
 Fortunately, medical cannabis offers a gentler alternative, providing many of the same pain relief benefits without the dangerous side effects and high potential for addiction.
-If you’re suffering from chronic pain, call Kaya Life in Santa Rosa Beach, Panama City, and Pensacola, Florida, or schedule an appointment online today.
+If you’re suffering from chronic pain, call Kaya Life in Santa Rosa Beach, Panama City, and Pensacola, Florida, and Gulfport, MS, or schedule an appointment online today.

 Normally, pain is your body’s natural reaction to illness or injury, a warning for you to seek medical attention that will pass when the underlying cause is healed.
 But for many people, the pain does not stop when it should, lasting for months or even years after the original illness or injury.
 If you have pain that lasts for three to six months, it’s considered chronic pain.